-1.2 Links to Corporate Strategic Ambitions

-The County Council's priorities are:

-- Excellence in education We will champion our children and young people's right to an excellent education, training and preparation for employment because we believe they have the talent and ability to compete with the best.
+- 1.2 Links to Corporate Strategic Ambitions The County Council's priorities are: - Excellence in education We will champion our children and young people's right to an excellent education, training and preparation for employment because we believe they have the talent and ability to compete with the best.
 We firmly believe that every single child matters. - Real jobs We will promote employment that offers security, opportunities and a good level of pay.
 We want real, sustainable jobs available throughout Norfolk. - Good infrastructure We will make Norfolk a place where businesses can succeed and grow.
 We will promote improvements to our transport and technology infrastructure to make Norfolk a great place to do business. - Supporting Vulnerable People We will work to improve and support quality of life, particularly for Norfolk's most vulnerable people.

-How Trading Standards helps to deliver the County Council's strategy is captured in our golden thread diagram on page 6 of the Trading Standards Service Plan 2016-17.
+How Trading Standards helps to deliver the County Council's strategy, particularly in relation to real jobs and supporting vulnerable people is captured in our golden thread diagram on page 6 of the Trading Standards Service Plan 2017-18.